forwinder15/learndiesels/content/posts/2019-07-28--8-idle-facts/index.md

 ###

+## Want to get your ASE but Hate reading? 📕

+You can actually listen to the study guides now with [Audible](https://amzn.to/2K3v96s) Click [Here](https://amzn.to/2K3v96s) to listen to the study guide for free!
+Courtesy of Amazon.
+You can literally sign up, study, pass, and then cancel before the free trial ends.

+Here is a link to the [ASE Audio Study Guide Audible Audible Audiobook](https://amzn.to/32EcKDy) if you already have an Audible account.

 **An APU can save your engine**

 An APU is an auxiliary power unit.
 This is used mostly for semi-trucks.
 For drivers who either sleep in their truck or idle for very long periods.
 With an APU, you can avoid all that engine killing idle time.